gitops-ci-cd/.github/profile/README.md

 1. Automatic Preview Deployments

-    - The [Argo CD PR Generator](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/Generators-Pull-Request/) detects PRs labeled with <https://github.com/gitops-ci-cd/.github/labels/preview> and generates a preview environment for the specific PR branch.
+    - The [Argo CD PR Generator](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/Generators-Pull-Request/) detects PRs labeled with <https://github.com/gitops-ci-cd/.github/labels/preview> and generates a transient environment for the branch.
-    - The PR-specific environment allows for isolated testing and review.
+    - The PR-specific environment allows for isolated testing and review on dedicated subdomains.
     - Upon successful deployment, [Argo's Notification tooling](https://argo-cd.readthedocs.io/en/stable/operator-manual/notifications/) sends [deployment status updates to GitHub](https://docs.github.com/en/rest/deployments/deployments), notifying the PR's deployment with statuses `in_progress`, `success`, `failure`, or `error` for real-time feedback on the preview environment.
     - The preview deployment is torn down upon removing the aforementioned label or closing the PR.